-Junior exhibitors and contestants suspended under Texas Education Code 33.081 "No Pass, No Play" are ineligible to participate in any San Antonio Stock Show & Rodeo Junior Livestock Show activity, event or competition.
+Junior contestants suspended under Texas Education Code 33.081 "No Pass, No Play" are ineligible to participate in any San Antonio Stock Show & Rodeo Junior Livestock Show activity, event or competition.
 Any project owned by an ineligible exhibitor is ineligible for competition, this includes Agricultural Mechanics and Junior Shoot-Out entries.

-All 4-H and FFA exhibitors are considered to be academically eligible by the San Antonio Stock Show & Rodeo to participate in the Junior Show at the time entries are received from the AST/CEA.
+All 4-H and FFA contestants are considered to be academically eligible by the San Antonio Stock Show & Rodeo to participate in the Junior Show at the time entries are received from the AST/CEA.
 Any AST/CEA who has a member in his/her 4-H or FFA program who becomes ineligible to participate in the Junior Livestock Show according to Texas Education Code must provide written and signed notification to the appropriate Superintendent or to the Livestock Office at least 24 hours prior to the beginning of Check-In/Registration for the respective show/contest.
 If such notification is not received at least 24 hours prior to the beginning of Check-In/Registration, the San Antonio Stock Show & Rodeo will consider the exhibitor as eligible to participate.

-- 2. Social Security Number Requirement: All exhibitors and contestants must have a personal Social Security Number to be eligible to participate in the San Antonio Stock Show & Rodeo.
-Social Security Numbers must be recorded during the entry process.
-Intermediate and Junior contestants registering on-site for Judging Contests will not be required to have a SSN.
-Any contestant, regardless of age, participating in a Senior Division of a contest will be required to have their Social Security Number at registration.
-Exhibitors/Contestants offered a scholarship must provide their Social Security Number to show management upon request in order to fully qualify for funding. - 3.
-Foreign Exchange Students: Foreign Exchange students are ineligible to compete in the Junior Livestock Show.
-Such individuals are eligible to participate in the Open Livestock Show. - 4.
-Non-United States Citizens: Non-United States Citizens are ineligible to compete in the Junior Livestock Show.
-Such individuals are eligible to participate in the Open Livestock Show. - 5.
+2. Social Security Number (SSN) Requirement: All contestants must have a personal SSN to be eligible to participate in and receive premiums from the San Antonio Stock Show & Rodeo.
+SSNs must be recorded during the entry process.
+Intermediate and Junior contestants registering on-site for Judging Contests will not be required to have a personal SSN.
+Any contestant, regardless of age, participating in a Senior Division of a contest will be required to have their SSN at registration if not provided at time of entry.
+Any contestant who does not have a personal SSN, must contact the Competitive Events Office prior to entry of any Junior Contest.
+See Junior Contest Rules #3 and #4 for more details related to contestant eligibility.
+Contestants offered a scholarship must provide their Social Security Number to show management upon request in order to fully qualify for funding.

+3. Foreign Exchange Students: Foreign Exchange students are eligible to compete in all Junior Contests with the exception of Junior Shoot-Out.

+4. Non-United States Citizens: Non-United States Citizens are eligible to compete in all Junior Contests with the exception of Junior Shoot-Out.

 Entry: The San Antonio Stock Show & Rodeo makes available to ASTs/CEAs/CTE-STEM Directors in charge of respective FFA, 4-H Clubs or CTE-STEM programs the opportunity to enter members of their programs in the Junior Show, subject to these Junior Rules.
 These rules are only minimum requirements for participation in the Show and are not intended to limit the right of any AST, CEA or CTE-STEM Director, or the Texas A&M AgriLife Extension or the Texas Education Agency, to impose additional requirements as they deem necessary.
 The opportunity to enter 4-H Club, FFA and CTE-STEM members' projects in the Junior Show is made available to Parents, Exhibitors and ASTs/CEAs/CTE-STEM Directors supervising these Junior Show projects.

 The opportunity to enter 4-H Club, FFA Chapter or CTE-STEM Program members or their non-animal projects in the Junior Contests is made available to Parents, Exhibitors and ASTs/CEAs/CTE-STEM Directors supervising these Junior Show projects.
 In no event are these rules to be construed as making any offer or opportunity available to any 4-H Club or FFA member.
 In no event shall any AST/CEA/CTE-STEM Director be considered to be an agent of the San Antonio Stock Show & Rodeo for any purpose.